-- Log in to your Outlook account.
+- Log in to your Outlook account on web.

 - Enter the name or mail address of the sender whose messages you want to remove in the search bar and hit Enter.

 The only limitation of this method is the fact that it automatically selects only the first 75 or so email messages.
 To remove the rest, you need to keep scrolling down until you reach the last message.
-Then, click the Delete All button, and you should be able to delete all emails at once.
+Then, click the Delete all button, and you should be able to delete all emails at once.